juskek/learning/Programming/CrossPlatform/DartFlutter/Flutter.md

   - compile time constant: state can be determined at compile time and is then frozen (e.g., `1+2` is compile time const, `DateTime.now()` is not)
   - deep (transitive) immutability: e.g., const collection members are immutable, recursively
   - canonicalised values and objects: all assignments of the const value/object will refer to the same instance

+# Errors and Exceptions
+Error and its subclasses are for programmatic errors.
+If one of those occurs, your code is bad and you should fix your code.

+Non-Error exception classes are for runtime errors.
+Sometimes you can prevent them from being thrown, but often you cannot.

+Except in a few special circumstances, idiomatic Dart should throw Errors, but never catch them.
+They exists specifically to not be caught so that they take down the app and alert the programmer to the location of the bug.